UdK-VPT/BuildingSystems/docs/source/introduction.rst

    Application of the simplified building model (0D modelling approach) for district modeling: 39 buildings of the Campus Berlin-Charlottenburg are connected by a district heating grid (ATES project).

-**Level of detail (LOD) 0D**: The adaptive building model works in a strongly simplified and abstracted configuration (low-order or grey box model), which leads to numerically fast calculations.
+**0D modelling approach**: The adaptive building model works in a strongly simplified and abstracted configuration (low-order or grey box model), which leads to numerically fast calculations.
 A typical case study is the simultaneous calculation of the thermal energy demand of a large number of single buildings of a district in combination with a district heating network (compare with Figure 1.1).